Nadgee Nature Reserve

-The Nadgee Nature Reserve is a protected nature reserve that is located in the far south coast region of New South Wales, in eastern Australia.
+The Nadgee Nature Reserve is a protected nature reserve in the far south coast region of New South Wales, in eastern Australia.
 The 20671 ha reserve is situated to the immediate south of Beowa National Park.
 Its southern border is bounded by the Black-Allan Line that marks the straightline border between New South Wales and Victoria, where it abuts Croajingolong National Park.

 Some 18800 ha of the reserve is declared a wilderness area; and additional parts of the reserve accommodate a diverse range of activities including bushwalking, cycling, swimming, fishing and sea kayaking.

 History

 The area was inhabited by the Bidawal indigenous people, and many shell middens have been found along the coastline.
 Art and burial sites are located at Wonboyn Beach within the reserve.
 The first Europeans to visit the area were survivors of Sydney Cove, who encountered members of the Bidawal tribe on 29 March 1797 while en route to Sydney.
 Since then, the region was impacted little by European settlement, with only two farms and surrounding acreage cultivated.
 In 1954, Allen Strom, Allan Fox and Charles Witheford proposed the gazetting of a reserve, to which the New South Wales Government responded by naming it the Nadgee Faunal Reserve in 1957.
 The reserve was enlarged with the addition of the (recently logged) upper catchment of the Nadgee River in the 1970s.